denic/git-config/README.md

 This ist my personal Vim setup.
 It is still incomplete and will be finetuned in the future.

-## After cloning
+## After/post cloning

+* Run git submodule init
+* Run vim + BundleInstall
-* after cloning this repository make sure to install tern by calling "npm install" in bundle/tern_for_vim.
+* Install Tern.js by calling "npm install" in bundle/tern_for_vim.
+* Install YouCompleteMe by calling

+## TODO

+* write post cloning installation script